Uncle G’s FUN Music Reviews: David Cross_Peter Banks – Crossover

 Uncle G’s HIGHlights

 Title Track: Crossover.
-Seeing how Peter passed away and that this will be the last us (myself included) fans will hear of any original music from him, the mellowness of the track, produces for myself, thoughts of, ascension.
-I’m an old, altar boy.
+Seeing how Peter passed away and that this will be the last we (myself included) fans will hear of any original music from him, the mellowness of the track produces in me thoughts of ascension.
+I’m an old Catholic altar boy.
 Could possibly explain that?
 Nevertheless, a fitting closure.
-And the CD artwork by, Michael Inn, is a wonderful visual to accompany.
+And the CD artwork by Michael Inn is a wonderful visual to accompany it.
 Nicely done!

 Honorable Mention

-This very well produced album/CD starts off with a nine-minute song called: Rock To A Hard Place.
+This very well-produced album/CD starts off with a nine-minute song called: Rock To A Hard Place.
 Here’s where headphones come in handy.
 Mr. Cross and Mr. Banks playing, of course, stand out.
-So much so, it makes one wish Peter was still around, just so these two could collaborate, more.
-Two other players on this superb opener, Geoff Downes (keys) and drummer/percussionist Jeremy Stacey.
-If not having a pair of headphones handy, just try to play the music on something that is capable of emitting what it is the producers, truly intended you to.
-And play through a cheap, cell phone?
+So much so, it makes one wish Peter were still around, just so these two could collaborate more.
+Two other players on this superb opener are Geoff Downes (keys) and drummer/percussionist Jeremy Stacey.
+If not having a pair of headphones handy, just try to play the music on something capable of emitting what it is the producers truly intended you to.
+And play through a cheap cell phone?
 Whatever floats your boat.

-Using a one to five star rating system, whereas one star means it sucks cat turds (avoid) to 5 stars in which means that all involved in the making, did a tremendous job.
+Using a one-to-five-star rating system, where one star means it sucks cat turds (avoid) to 5 stars, which means that all involved in the making did a tremendous job.
 A solid production.
-Involves, great songwriting.
-And that the player’s performances are rememberable.
+Involves great songwriting.
+And that the player’s performances are memorable.
 The sounds heard are crisp.
-It’s mixed in a way that excites the listeners, ears.
-That it sounds like if you close your eyes, that the highly skilled musicians involved, are playing right in front of you.
+It’s mixed in a way that excites the listener’s ears.
+It sounds as if you close your eyes, the highly skilled musicians involved are playing right in front of you.
 In a pub setting, because Peter would have liked that.
-This and the fact that I’m not writing a book here, most importantly, that it’s cool for us, the consumer, to spend our hard earned money on it.
+This, and the fact that I’m not writing a book here, most importantly, that it’s cool for us, the consumers, to spend our hard-earned money on it.

 Let’s get on with it.
 “Uncle G” RATES David Cross & Peter Banks – Crossover…5 Stars (all day long).
 And assuming we’re all adults here, Crossover, when played in its entirety, is great background music for when getting busy (wink wink).
-And if the 40 something minutes of skilled electric violin music accompanied by a guy on electric guitar who SHOULD have been (posthumous) inducted as an original member of Yes – you know, that place in Cleveland, isn’t enough time to successfully complete the task for all involved; simply start over.
+And if the 40-something minutes of skilled electric violin music accompanied by a guy on electric guitar who SHOULD have been (posthumously) inducted as an original member of Yes – you know, that place in Cleveland, isn’t enough time to successfully complete the task for all involved; simply start over.
 The rest of the gang involved would certainly appreciate it, I’m sure.
-And besides, who don’t like repeat plays?
+And besides, who doesn’t like repeat plays?

 A Few Words…Works by Peter Banks – David Cross

 To help me get in the mood, I take a little blue pill.
-NO, I didn’t.
+No, I didn’t.
 Numerous others, I did.
 If not for pharmaceuticals, I’d be dead.
 Along with most of my ‘boomer’ reading audience.
-While alive and while most of the body’s senses still work, I – Gary “Uncle G” Brown, recommend the following entire song catalogs, of both men.
+While alive and while most of the body’s senses still work, I, Gary “Uncle G” Brown, recommend the following entire song catalogs of both men.
 It’s okay to take out a second mortgage if needed.
-I personally have enough physical CDs containing both David and Peters music, that if stacked one on top of the other, in only a matter of time, would fall over causing damage and making a big mess.
+I personally have enough physical CDs containing both David and Peter’s music that if stacked one on top of the other, in only a matter of time, they would fall over, causing damage and making a big mess.
 Most of those plastic fucking so-called ‘jewel cases’ would be cracked.
-It happened to me, before.
+It happened to me before.
 A cat from out of nowhere walked by, rubbing on the stack.
 Which was odd because I didn’t own a cat.

 Public Knowledge (the two links include discographies_disclaimer_may not be one hundred percent accurate)